South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina vs. South Florida Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's game features the South Carolina Gamecocks (33-0) and the South Florida Bulls (27-6) facing off at Colonial Life Arena in what should be a one-sided matchup, with a projected 77-54 victory for heavily favored South Carolina according to our computer prediction.
-Tipoff is at 1:00 PM ET on March 19.
+Sunday's game between the South Carolina Gamecocks (33-0) and South Florida Bulls (27-6) squaring off at Colonial Life Arena has a projected final score of 77-54 (according to our computer prediction) in favor of heavily favored South Carolina, so expect a lopsided matchup.
+The game will begin at 1:00 PM ET on March 19.

-Last time out, the Gamecocks won on Friday 72-40 over Norfolk State.
+Their last time out, the Gamecocks won on Friday 72-40 against Norfolk State.

 South Carolina vs. South Florida Game Info